AjaySingh-a/Flashcard-generator/README.md

 - Never commit your OpenAI API key.
 - If you want to demo without a key, omit it in `.env` and the backend will return fallback sample cards.
+- I didn't pushed my .env file which has api key so for security concern